utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ![Firebase new web app](https://cdn.hashnode.com/res/hashnode/image/upload/v1608994418770/SmsK8W7vE.png)

-Enter a new one on the next screen and you are done.
+Enter a new one on the next screen, and you are done.

 Now grab the bottom part where it states `firebaseConfig`.